Merit Increases Vs. Promotions: Why HR Leaders Need To Know The Difference

 Merit Increase Vs. Promotion: What’s the distinction?

-What is a promotion?
+What Is a Promotion?

 When dealing with both merit increases and promotions, emphasize transparency.